 What is GHDL?¶

 GHDL is a shorthand for G Hardware Design Language (currently, G has no meaning).
-It is a VHDL analyzer, compiler and simulator that can execute (nearly) any VHDL program.
-GHDL is not a synthesis tool: you cannot create a netlist with GHDL (yet).
+It is a VHDL analyzer, compiler, simulator and (experimental) synthesizer that can process (nearly) any VHDL design.

 Unlike some other simulators, GHDL is a compiler: it directly translates a VHDL file to machine code, without using an intermediary language such as C or C++.
 Therefore, the compiled code should be faster and the analysis time should be shorter than with a compiler using an intermediary language.

 The current version of GHDL does not contain any built-in graphical viewer: you cannot see signal waves.
 You can still check the behavior of your design with a test bench.
-Moreover, the current version can produce GHW, VCD or FST files which can be viewed with a waveform viewer, such as GtkWave.
+Moreover, GHW, VCD or FST files can be produced, which can be viewed with a waveform viewer, such as GtkWave.